 A new tool to fill the data gaps

-During the 2019 Antarctic Circumnavigation, SD 1020 was equipped with a square wing designed to deal with the huge forces of being rolled and submerged by 15-meter (50-foot) breaking waves.
+During the 2019 Antarctic Circumnavigation, SD 1020 was equipped with a square wing designed to deal with the huge forces of being rolled and submerged by 50-foot (15-meter) breaking waves.
 Though the square wing worked well in the Southern Ocean, it does not allow the vehicle to sail upwind, therefore limiting its usefulness in other ocean regions.
 The compact design of the storm wing is optimized for all points of sail during extreme high-wind events.

 “The primary objective of this test is to see how the new wing functions in hurricane-strength conditions.
-While the storms in the tropics are typically stronger, the storms in the North Pacific are more frequent and the season lasts longer, from November to March, which makes the North Pacific an ideal location for this first hurricane pilot project,” said Dr. Chidong Zhang, the Ocean Climate Research Division Leader at NOAA/PMEL.
+While the storms in the tropics are typically stronger, the storms in the North Pacific are more frequent and the season lasts longer, from November to March, which makes the North Pacific an ideal location for this first hurricane pilot project,” said Chidong Zhang, the Ocean Climate Research Division Leader at NOAA/PMEL.

 Besides testing the new Saildrone storm wing and examining how close the saildrone will be able to approach the storms and how quickly, the USV will gather data about air-sea interactions during winter storm conditions.
 The mission will also include coordinated sampling with sea gliders operated by Oregon State University to combine atmosphere, surface, and sub-surface conditions from the saildrone with sub-surface ocean conditions provided by the gliders.